Cadet Resources

 - SupO – Supply Officer

-- SWO – Squadron Warrant Officer – a parade position not a rank
+- SWO – Squadron Warrant Officer (parade position, not a rank)

-- 2IC – Second In Charge – usually associated with exercises or activities
+- 2IC – Second In Charge (used in exercises/activities)

 TUVW

-- Wing – refers to 808 Thunderbird Wing (top floor of LHQ) – Royal Canadian Air Force Association Wing Sponsor
+- Wing – 808 Thunderbird Wing (top floor of LHQ; RCAF Association Wing Sponsor)

-- WO2 – Warrant Officer Second Class – NCO rank below WO1
+- WO2 – Warrant Officer Second Class (cadet NCO rank below WO1)

 WXYZ